Top Travel Industry Trends (2023-2026)

-Other companies are banking their entire business model on this trend.
 Withlocals offers “personalized traveling” — the opportunity for travelers to book private tours and activities with locals around the world.

 Shot of tours and experiences on Withlocals.

-Searches for "glamping" are spikey.
-But generally on the rise.
+Searches for "glamping" are seasonal.
+But generally on the rise (816% in 10 years).